 Playing with sea cows thrilling, and educational

-EDITORS NOTE: GLOB Communications Coordinator Tonya Marie Upton is a feature writer, and the GLOB's newly appointed Day Tripper Gainesville escape artist.
-Tonya recently relocated to North Florida and is enjoying discovering Florida while constantly living in a day trip adventure mode.
+EDITORS NOTE: Tonya has relocated from North Florida and but still enjoys discovering Florida while constantly living in a day trip adventure mode.

 The West Indian Manatee found along the Florida coastal areas and canals are gentle, curious, friendly creatures that are docile and harmless.
 And I was on a Gainesville Lunch Out Blog Day Trip to swim with the manatees.

 Tis' the season to swim with Manatees.
 During the winter months manatees migrate into the Crystal River by the hundreds seeking the protection of its warm water springs.
 Crystal River boasts the largest concentration of Manatees in the US, and that's great for us in Gainesville because Crystal River is so close to Gainesville.
 People travel great distances, from all over the world, to experience an up close and personal moment with these endangered mammals and all we have is a 90 minute day trip for our own exciting adventure.

 West Indian manatees are large, gray aquatic mammals with bodies that taper to a flat, paddle-shaped tail.
 They have two forelimbs, called flippers, with three to four nails on each flipper.
 Their head and face are wrinkled with whiskers on the snout.